 Breast health is different for each woman – it starts by knowing what’s normal, what isn’t and when to consult your doctor.
-The world-renowned experts at Banner Health can help you be proactive about your breast health as well as diagnose and treat any breast issues you may be experiencing.
+The world-renowned women's health experts at Banner Health can help you be proactive about your breast health as well as diagnose and treat any breast issues you may be experiencing.

 For women, preventing breast cancer is typically a main concern.
 Catching problems early is crucial to giving you a better chance of successful treatment.
 Get to know how your breasts normally look and feel to help you notice changes easily.
 Changes you should look for include:

 If you notice any of these changes, see your healthcare provider as soon as possible.

 Fortunately, there are several breast health services available from Banner Health that allow women to be proactive about their breast health, such as:

 Breast cancer occurs when cells in the breast grow uncontrollably, damaging the surrounding tissue and interfering with the normal functions of the breast.
 These cancerous cells can also spread to the rest of the body.
-Banner MD Anderson Cancer Center provides a comprehensive breast program that provides screenings, diagnosis, treatment and recovery support.
+Banner MD Anderson Cancer Center provides a comprehensive breast cancer health program that provides screenings, diagnosis, treatment and recovery support.

 Symptoms of breast cancer van vary from person to person.
 Remember, early detection is key to successful treatment, which is why it’s so important to know what is normal for your breasts.
 Signs and symptoms of breast cancer can include a lump or mass in the breast, enlarged lymph nodes in the armpit, changes in breast size, shape, skin texture or color, skin redness, dimpling or puckering, nipple changes or discharge.